Liwei Lin (Advisor)

 Safe and deformable soft batteries are desirable for modern products that call for good safety features such as cell phones and good conformability to be embedded onto irregular surfaces in electronics systems.
 Current Li-ion batteries on the commercial market are rigidly packaged and hermetically sealed to prevent: 1) the intrusion of moistures which degrade performances; and 2) the leakage of toxic and flammable electrolytes due to mechanical damages.
 On the other hand, various deformable/stretchable batteries have been reported in research articles and they have shown good...

-BPN955: Nanoplasmonic Biosensing
+BPN955: AI-Powered Nanoplasmonic Biosensing

 Kamyar Behrouzi